Jean K. Burling

 Jean K. Burling is an American attorney and former judge.
 She was the first woman to be a judge in the state of New Hampshire.
+She served as a justice of the New Hampshire Superior Court for several decades, including on the Grafton County bench, before retiring in 2008.

 Early life and education

+Born in Gardner, Massachusetts, Burling earned her bachelor's degree from Wellesley College.
+She then received a juris doctor from Boston University School of Law in 1973.
 Burling was the 47th woman admitted to practice law in New Hampshire.

 Legal career

-Burling became New Hampshire's first female judge in 1973.
+From 1974 to 1979, Burling operated under her own law practice in Plainfield, New Hampshire.
+The same year, she became New Hampshire's first female judge.
 She served as a superior court justice on the New Hampshire Superior Court of Grafton County.
 Citing health reasons, she retired on January 1, 2008.

+Philanthropy

+Burling is a co-founder of the court-supervised program, Drug Court in Grafton County.
+The program was intended to support offenders in breaking the cycle of addiction.
+She was also named a member of the Sullivan County Battered Women's Resource Group.

+Personal life

+Together with her husband, Peter, Burling has a son, Jonathan and lives in Cornish, New Hampshire.